hl122/INDE577final/Supervised learning/Linear Regression/README.md

 ### Minimization

-The goal is to find the values of the coefficients \b_0, b_1, ..., b_n that minimize the cost function J(b).
+The goal is to find the values of the coefficients $\b_0, b_1, ..., b_n$ that minimize the cost function J(b).
 This is typically achieved using optimization techniques like gradient descent.

 ### Gradient Descent